 - Sheriff’s Office Application — Once the application for employment has been forwarded from the Courthouse to the Sheriff’s Office and reviewed by the Sheriff’s Office Personnel Division, applicants may then be invited to complete a full Sheriff’s Office Employment Application.

-- Application Submission — Completed Sheriff’s Office Employment packets should be returned to: email@example.com or dropped off in person to our office at 8470 Earl D. Lee Blvd in Douglasville.
+- Application Submission — Completed Sheriff’s Office Employment packets should be returned to the Douglas County Sheriff’s Office via the email included in the packet or by dropping off in person to our office at 8470 Earl D. Lee Blvd in Douglasville.

 - Application Review — Once your application packet has been received, members of the Sheriff’s Office Personnel Office will review your application.
 Acceptable candidates are identified and contacted to arrange a preliminary interview.
 (Please make sure that your contact information is included and correct.
 If we are unable to contact you, your application will be eliminated).